Lady Gaga Stuns In Aqua-Colored Locks, Blue & Gold Nails Ahead Of VMAs

-Lady Gaga dazzled her fans with her new aesthetic, posting an all-blue look to her Instagram feed on Friday.
+Lady Gaga dazzled her fans with a fresh aesthetic on Friday, posting a sensual, all-blue look to her Instagram feed.
 The “Born This Way” singer kicked off the weekend with a sizzling selfie, two days before her much-anticipated performance at the MTV VMAs, set to air its virtual event on August 30.

 Gaga posted the shot from the chest up, sporting a cream-colored T-shirt displaying a black Snow White & the Seven Dwarfs graphic across the front.
 Contrasting her top was her newly dyed tresses that were pulled back and up, leaving a few pieces to softly frame her face.